billibala/ManagedObjectRetainCycle/README.md

 - Try searching for any `todo` object using the `Filter` at the bottom left of the window.

 Expectation: Lots of todo object persisting in memory.

+## What's the behavior when creating managed objects?

+When creating new mananged objects, the behavior is the same.

+Creating a parent object.
+Then, assign child object to it does **not** create strong reference cycle.
+Strong reference cycle occurs when the parent and child objects reference to each other in the same autorelease pool scope (not tested yet).